T A A A A A A A A A A A T

 The center word in the 14th line is I. Does this relate to the eye in the center of the 14th and floating tier of the Dollar bill pyramid?

 I have seen many 911 websites that demonstrate impressive numerological and symbolic coincidences related to the September 11 events.
 It is amazing how many number threads of chance seem to come together on that important day in 2001.
 I will grant however, there are many websites where the creator has possibly made too much out of a little.
 Maybe this is one of those websites, and I am seeing pictures where there are none.
-Be sure to never lose sight of that truth as go further.
+Be sure to never lose sight of that truth as we go further.
 What I am about to share may be a figment of my imagination, even though the numbers do add up.
 You see, to me, the above vision is just a tiny peek at an incredibly fascinating structure that is secretly hid in Shakespeare’s Sonnets.
 In fact, discovering and studying this design has introduced me to some of the most exciting experiences of my entire life.

 If you are the least bit curious about the greater design I am speaking of, then you must continue forth on what may awaken some deep mysteries concealed within the Sonnets and the Dollar bill pyramid symbol.
 This adventure may even awaken some deep mysteries inside of yourself.